RV12R/RV12R/README.md

 ### Hi there I'm [Rahul AV](https://www.linkedin.com/in/rv12/) 👋
-- 💻 Im a full stack-developer currently working with Web3.0, Completed my Bachelor's degree in Mechanical engineering from Government engineering college Wayanad, One of 12 Govt.
-Engineering colleges in Kerala.
-I like to combine great designs, animations and fast responses on my builds.
+- 💻 Im a full stack-developer currently working with Web3.0, I like to combine great designs, animations and fast responses on my builds.
 My passion for developing lies with dreaming up ideas and making them come true with elegant interfaces.

 ## Connect with me: